agustisanchez/CodingTask/README.md

 API methods have been secured with simple HTTP AUTH (wich requires SSL transport).

-Spring security checks that the Authorization header is present and does the login against an in-memory dummy user (user/password -- no database lookup implemented so far).
+Spring security checks that the Authorization header is present and does the login against the customer table in database.

 In the service classes, the user ID is retrieved using Spring's `SecurityContextHolder` class.

+**TODO**

+*  Encrypt passwords in database (i.e. with SHA)
+*  clear passwords in objects if not needed

 ## Tests

+The project includes 7 tests.

 A couple of unit tests have been implemented in class `AccountControllerTest`.
 They use mocking on the HTTP and DAO layers (MockMvc and mocked DAOs).

-An "integration" test using in-memory H2 database has been implemented in class `AccountControllerITest`.
+Five "integration" tests using in-memory H2 database have been implemented in classes `AccountControllerITest` and `CustomerControllerITest`.
 To be a real integration test, an embedded Tomcat instance should be utilized instead of MockMvc.
 That can be achieved by defining it as a plug-in in Maven and linking it to the `integration-tests` phase.